The NCCS User Services Group

 Part II: Completing Your NCCS User Administration Request Form

-Because of the need to have the signatures from the NCCS User Administration Request Form on file, the form must be printed in order to be completed.
-Please print or type all information.
+The form must be digitally signed to be completed.
+Please type all information.
+Unless labelled as optional, all items are required.
 No request can be processed unless all required information is provided.
 Incomplete forms will be returned to the user for completion.

 Section I: Determining the Type of Your Request

-Please check only one of the three blanks in this section based on the following information concerning the types of request that are possible using the NCCS User Administration Request Form.
+Please check only one of the three radio buttons in this section based on the following information concerning the types of request that are possible using the NCCS User Administration Request Form.

 You can only request a userid addition if you do not already have an existing NCCS userid on any NCCS computing system.
 You can not request a userid addition if you already have access to an NCCS computing system.
-If you already have access to an NCCS computing system, you can only request a userid modification (cf. item 1b of the form) or a userid deletion (cf. item 1c of the form).
+If you already have access to an NCCS computing system, you can only request a userid modification or a userid deletion.

 Item 1b: Userid Modification